dalehamel/mctop-tool-example/docs/00500-usdt-prototype-mcsnoop.md

 ```

 This `command__set` probe negates the need to parse this the command string,
-and it looks like all of the other commands also have dtrace probes.
+and it looks like all of the other commands also have Dtrace probes.

 These definitions are generated into header macros that are callable from the
 Memcached source code.
 This is what the calls to emit data to a probe look